charig/OutOfSSAPresentation/Sections/OutOfSSACorrectness.md

 + DCE + coloring

 Note:
-A k-input PHI at entrance of a node X can be replaced by k assignments at the end of each predecessor X.
-To optimize later, dead code elmimination + coloring.
+can be a lot of copies, so combine with dead code elmimination + coloring to coalesce.

 ---